Elro1118/octodexinreact/README.md

 # Octodexinreact

+My goal was to create a web page that displayed the GitHub mascot which calls OctoCat from GitHub using:
+Html
+CSS
+React
+API
+VS Code

 <img src="./src/components/images/OctoDexInReact.gif"></img>

 I am proud of this project because I learned to create an application with React and API at the same time to reinforce my knowledge in Html, CSS using VS Code as a tool.